Skip to content

 Config API

 Add models to a running SIE cluster with a single API call.
-If the model’s adapter is already in the bundle, no image rebuild or restart is needed.
-The change propagates to all workers within milliseconds via NATS.
+If the model’s adapter is already in a deployed bundle, no worker image rebuild is needed.
+The change is written to sie-config, distributed over NATS, and mirrored by every gateway replica.

 -H "Content-Type: application/x-yaml" \